olitrussle/blog/_posts/2017-05-23-comparing-the-manifestos-housing.md

 # How do the other parties stack up?

 ### The SNP
-have said they’ll invest over £3 billion over the next parliament to build at least 50,000 new affordable homes in Scotland, with 35,000 of these for social rent.
+haven’t published their manifesto yet, but they’ve said in this parliament they’ll invest over £3 billion to build at least 50,000 new affordable homes in Scotland, with 35,000 of these for social rent.
 They’ve also said they’ll continue to invest in the Help to Buy  and [Shared Equity](https://www.gov.uk/affordable-home-ownership-schemes/help-to-buy-equity-loan) schemes to help first-time buyers get on the housing ladder.
+Read the [SNP housing policy in full](https://www.snp.org/pb_housing).

 ### The Green Party
-has pledged to abolish the bedroom tax, has committed to building 500,000 more social rented homes by 2020, and has said they'll put empty homes to use.
-They’ll also introduce capped rent and longer tenancies for renters.
+has pledged to abolish the bedroom tax, has committed to building 100,000 affordable, zero-carbon homes (including social rented homes) a year by 2020, and has said they will put empty homes to use.
+They’ll also introduce rent controls and longer tenancies for renters, as well as supporting the development of renters’ unions.
+Read the [Green Party manifesto in full](https://www.greenparty.org.uk/green-guarantee/).

 ### UKIP
-has made a pledge to end Right to Buy for foreign nationals, alongside the introduction of leasehold reform to make it easier for leaseholders to extend their leases and challenge unreasonable service charges.
+hasn’t published a manifesto yet, but made pledges in the local manifesto to end Right to Buy for foreign nationals, alongside the introduction of leasehold reform to make it easier for leaseholders to extend their leases and challenge unreasonable service charges.
 They’ve also said they’ll protect the green belt, making it more appealing for developers to build on brownfield sites.
+Read the [UKIP local manifesto in full](https://d3n8a8pro7vhmx.cloudfront.net/ukipdev/pages/3485/attachments/original/1489398291/UKIPLocalManifesto2017opt.pdf?1489398291).

 # What’s missing from the manifestos?